 No matter how difficult your case may seem, attorney Andrews will explore all options when crafting a strong defense to protect your rights and freedom.

 A Defense Based On Your Unique Case

 There are many ways to defend against DUI charges that may apply to your case.
 Common defenses against these charges include:

 - Proving a police error, such as not giving you a chance to contact an attorney

 - Faulty testing equipment to determine blood alcohol content (BAC) levels

 - Lack of probable cause to conduct a traffic stop or make the resulting arrest

 - Lack of evidence

-At Andrews Law Office, LLC, Mr. Andrews takes the time to review all the details in our clients’ cases and scrutinize the prosecution’s evidence to find any opportunity of overcoming your charges.
-If beating the charges does not seem possible, he can explore opportunities to reduce your charges and sentencing to continue his pursuit of representing your best interests.
+At his firm, Mr. Andrews takes the time to review all the details in his clients’ cases and scrutinize the prosecution’s evidence to find any opportunity to overcome the charges against them.
+If beating the charges does not seem possible, then he explores opportunities to reduce the charges and sentencing in his pursuit of representing his clients’ best interests.